VR-Doh: Hands-on 3D Modeling in Virtual Reality: Related Work

-\paragraph{Physics-Aware Interactions in VR} Physics-aware hand-object interactions in VR have been extensively studied, enabling users to engage with various virtual phenomena such as particle-based animations~\cite{arora2019magicalhands}, deformable objects~\cite{moo2021virtual, jiang2024vr}, fluids~\cite{deng2023phyvr}, and content creation~\cite{eroglu2018fluid}.
+\paragraph{Physics-Aware Interactions in VR} Physics-aware hand-object interactions in VR have been extensively studied, enabling users to engage with various virtual phenomena such as particle-based animations~\cite{arora2019magicalhands}, deformable objects~\cite{moo2021virtual, deng2023phyvr, jiang2024vr}, and fluids~\cite{eroglu2018fluid}.
 These approaches often utilize hand-tracking data to map human hand motions to rigged virtual hand models, enabling dynamic interactions in immersive environments.
-For example, \citet{kumar2015mujoco, lougiakis2024comparing, holl2018efficient} use tracked hand information to fully define the virtual hand geometry in each frame while incorporating frictional contact, achieving realistic hand-rigid-body interactions.
-Building on this, \citet{verschoor2018soft, jacobs2011soft, smith2020constraining} simulate deformable hands using nonlinear soft tissue models, which, combined with frictional contact handling, allow for more natural and realistic interactions.
-While these works primarily focus on interactions between hands and rigid objects, research on hand-deformable object interactions has also gained traction.
-For instance, VR-GS~\cite{jiang2024vr} facilitates human-centered interaction with physically simulated 3D content represented using 3D Gaussian Splatting~\cite{kerbl20233d}.
+For example, \citet{kumar2015mujoco, lougiakis2024comparing, holl2018efficient} use tracked hand information to define the pose of the virtual hand in each frame while incorporating frictional contact, achieving realistic hand-rigid-body interactions.
+Building on this, \citet{verschoor2018soft, jacobs2011soft, smith2020constraining} simulate soft hands using nonlinear soft tissue models, which allow for more natural and realistic interactions.
+While these works primarily focus on interactions between hands and rigid objects, research on hand-deformable-object interactions has also gained traction.
+For instance, \citet{deng2023phyvr} developed PhyVR, a unified particle system for freehand interactions with multiple virtual materials; VR-GS~\cite{jiang2024vr} facilitates handle-based interaction with physically simulated elastic objects represented by 3D Gaussian Splatting~\cite{kerbl20233d}.
 However, these efforts largely emphasize physics-aware interactions rather than shape editing, which holds significant promise for creative tasks such as animation control~\cite{arora2019magicalhands}.
-To address this gap, we focus on physics-based 3D modeling in VR, leveraging both contact- and gesture-driven interactions to enable intuitive manipulation of deformable objects for creative applications.
+To address this gap, we focus on physics-based hands-on 3D modeling in VR, leveraging both contact- and gesture-driven interactions to enable intuitive creation and editing of deformable objects for creative applications.